pngwn/MDsveX/PFM.md

 intraword: fan~_tas_~tic
 ```

-**Line breaks** — Soft breaks supported as-is.
-Hard breaks (`<br>`) via backslash only — trailing-space syntax removed:
+**Line breaks**, Soft breaks supported as-is.
+Hard breaks (`<br>`) via backslash only, trailing-space syntax removed:

 ```markdown
 hello\
 world
 ```

-**Blockquotes** — No lazy continuation.
+**Blockquotes**, No lazy continuation.
 Every line inside a blockquote must be explicitly prefixed with `>`.
 The first line without a `>` prefix terminates the blockquote; there is no implicit inheritance of blockquote context from a previous line.
 This enables line-local parsing decisions without tracking open paragraphs in parent containers.

 ```markdown
 > foo